blueberrymusic/2D-Animation-and-Interaction/README.md

 I think that most of these programs can be ported over to Javascript in a more or less direct way.

+Note that Processing requires each sketch to reside in its own folder that has the same name as the sketch itself, as in these zip files.
+If you change any folder or sketch names, remember to change the other name to match.

 ## I am not actively supporting these programs

 Please don't send me bug reports; I just don't have the time to manage, fix, and